 Working proposal (not exceeding five pages), demonstrating a clear understanding of the work to be performed, an outline of the methodological approach and an estimated timeline, including proposed duration, major tasks and milestones.
 The timeline will be discussed and finalized in cooperation with DRC.

-Financial offer for three-month services
+Financial offer for three-month services.

 The Invitation to Bid documents can be requested from grc-ath-procurement@drc.ngo using RFQ-GRC-ATH5-2112037 as email subject, with your CV & Motivation letter attached Interested candidates are requested to submit their applications by January 14th, 2022 at 12:00 pm Greece Local Time